Skip to content

 .data*

 The LLVM BPF backend implements accesses to mutable global variables as direct Array Map accesses.
-Since a single BPF program can be executed concurrently as a result of the kernel processing packets and other events asynchronously, .data and the global variables it represents are considered shared memory.
+Since a single BPF program can be executed concurrently as a result of the kernel processing packets and other events asynchronously, a data section and the global variables it represents are considered shared memory.

 .rodata*